intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

    git clone https://github.com/intel/confidential-computing-zoo.git

-We will start with TensorFlow Serving running within SGX in container directly without Kubernetes.
-It will provide confidentiality guarantees for model files by encrypting (Gramine deal with this) and remote attestation from the secret provision server (this server running in the other container).
+We will start with the TensorFlow Serving service running in a container without the use of Kubernetes.
+The TensorFlow Serving service provides confidentiality of the model file using encryption (handled by Gramine) and remote attestation from a secret provisioning server (run from a separate container).

-Next step, we will involve Kubernetes to provide automating deployment, scaling and management of containerized TensorFlow Serving application.
+Then we will use Kubernetes to provide automated deployment, scaling and management of the containerized TensorFlow Serving application.

 Executing Confidential TF Serving without Kubernetes
 ----------------------------------------------------